mmmirrra/mmmirrra.github.io/_posts/2023-08-04-MultimediaSystem-data-sound.markdown

   - Sound size (Amplitude)
     - The larger the amplitude, the louder the sound
     - The unit is decibel (dB)
-    - 0 dB : The quietest sound a person can hear
+    - 0 dB: The quietest sound a person can hear
-    - 50 ~ 70 dB : Loudness when having a conversation
+    - 50 ~ 70 dB: Loudness when having a conversation
   - Sound pitch (Frequency)
     - Number of cycles per second
     - The higher the frequency, the higher the sound
-    - 10 kHz : 10,000 cycles occur per second
+    - 10 kHz: 10,000 cycles occur per second
-    - Audible frequency : 20 ~ 20 kHz
+    - Audible frequency: 20 ~ 20 kHz
   - Tone
     - Features that help our ears distinguish sounds from each other
     - Determined by frequency and amplitude